imbingz/portfolios/README.md

 <a name="Credits"></a>
 ### 7. Credits:

-<p>I would like to express my gratitude to the following parties without whom I would not possibly complete this project.
-A beautiful website takes much more than just clean codes and I appreciate the collaboration of people from different domains and expertise more than ever. </p>
+###### I would like to express my gratitude to the following parties without whom I would not possibly complete this project.
+A beautiful website takes much more than just clean codes and I appreciate the collaboration of people from different domains and expertise more than ever.
+#
 * [getbootstrap.com](https://getbootstrap.com/docs/4.0/getting-started/introduction/)
 * [How to write README](https://github.com/matiassingers/awesome-readme)
 * [favicon-generator.org](https://www.favicon-generator.org/)